Wednesday, February 22, 2012

 In the past prisoner’s were kept in very poor conditions such as castle dungeons and fed on leftovers.
 With time humanity has advanced so that conditions of prisons have vastly improved.
 With that has increased the expense of maintaining these prisons.

 Criminal are put in prisons for many reasons, the primary one being that society should be protected from criminals and that imprisonment is a deterrent for crime.
 There is also the hope that the criminal would reform.
 However, let us see if these aims are being met.
 First of all the expense is something that the public bears and because of it public debt rises.
-The living condition of prisons has improved to the extent that at least in the poorer countries of the world prisoners get better food for free than a large segment of the population at large.
+The living condition of prisons has improved to the extent that in most countries of the world prisoners get better food for free than a large segment of the population at large.
 There have been cases of persons who commit petty crimes just so that they can get free lodgings in prison.
 Recently there was the case of an old man who begged to be kept in prison after his sentence was over because he said he had no other place to go to.
+However the most evil of reasons to imprison has emerged in recent time - to profit from incarceration through a system of prisons for profit i.e. private prisons.

 On the one hand society is protected when a criminal is imprisoned but on the other hand it suffers because of the economic burden.
 The public first pays for investigation and public prosecution and next it pays for the prison and living expenses of the prisoner.
-Few prisons reform the criminal rather more petty criminals become hardened because of their newfound company and return to society as such posing greater dangers.
-Humans tend to maintain historic continuity in their institutions, however it may be wise to consider a break from them too.
+Few prisons reform the criminal, rather, petty criminals become hardened because of their new found company and return to society as such posing greater dangers.

 There is also a need to review if certain things can be removed from the crime list.
-One is a drug related offence.
+One is a drug related offense.
 Until a few centuries ago possession and trade in narcotics was not a crime and there were no drug crimes except national ones like the opium wars.
 Ever since drugs have become illegal drug related crime has emerged.
 Mexico and Columbia can be rid of drug wars overnight if drugs are made legal.
 Portugal has led the way by doing it already.
-There is an old post on this in this blog.
 A portion of the law enforcement expenses is then spent on rehabilitation centers and public education about the dangers of addiction.
 The public of many countries supports the legalisations of drugs such as cannabis however the authorities remain obstinate.
 Not all the reasons for this obstinacy are honorable.
-Politicians and law enforcement agencies derive kick- backs from drug dealers in many places around the world.
+Politicians and law enforcement agencies derive kickbacks from drug dealers in many places around the world, often indirectly round tripped through legal businesses in which the mafia has invested so that the politician can say that he is an honorable man.

-It really is time for society to reconsider the prison option in majority of cases where such sentences are routinely awarded around the world.
+It really is time for society to reconsider the prison option in majority of cases where such sentences are routinely awarded around the world. if Sweden can do it so can other countries.
 The money saved can be spent much more honorably on reducing public debt and also in creating shelters for the homeless.
 This blogger intends to write a separate post on such shelters in the near future.

 Vincent said...